mhoeher/synqclient/doc/sync.rst

 .. doxygenenum:: SynqClient::SynchronizerFlag

-Functions suitable for being used as filters to determine of a particular file or folder shall be included in the synchronization are defined by the :any:`SynqClient::DirectorySynchronizer::Filter` type:

-.. doxygentypedef:: SynqClient::DirectorySynchronizer::Filter

 Log messages produced by the synchronizer use the :any:`SynqClient::SynchronizerLogEntryType` enumeration to encode the concrete type of log message.

 .. doxygenenum:: SynqClient::SynchronizerLogEntryType